Documentation Index

 Method 3: Manual Creation

-Write every section yourself for full control.
+Write every section yourself for full control.- Click Create Offering.

 - Select Manual.